 Tahini, fresh herbs, raw garlic and chillies in a food processor as viewed from above.

-The sauce won’t have the gorgeous green hue, but it will be equally delicious with flecks of green herbs.
+The sauce won’t have the same deep green hue, but it will be equally delicious with flecks of green herbs.

 Add water, one tablespoon at a time, if you prefer a thinner sauce.